TEALSK12/introduction-to-computer-science/GLOSSARY..md

 # Glossary

-## redundant code
+## loop

-large blocks of similar or repeated code that appear in multiple parts of the program
+A type of block that causes other code to run multiple times in succession